 Downtown Lexington / Triangle Park– The city center of Lexington is relatively small, and very walk-able.
 There are several historic buildings to check out, and the park has a photogenic row of fountains.
 Love antiques?
 Check out the fascinating items at Heritage Antiques.
 If you’re a history lover like me, there are also self-guided tours at Mary Todd Lincoln’s childhood home (I highly recommend!)
 If you’re hungry, check out nearby Saul Good and Pies & Pints.

 Gratz Park– While exploring downtown, head a few blocks over.
 Adjacent to Transylvania University, it has several (16) stunning historical mansions.
 The center of the park has a map with a brief history of the homes and their age.
 If you love old houses, I also LOVE admiring the beautiful antebellum homes on West 2nd Street.
-Top thing to do in Lexington, Kentucky!
+Things to do in Lexington, KY!

 Murals– In recent years, more and more artistic murals have been popping up throughout the city.
 My favorites are: The gigantic rainbow colored tribute to Abraham Lincoln, The small “Kentucky” mural outside of the Shop Local KY boutique, and the flower mural outside of Hive Salon.